frida/frida/CONTRIBUTING.md

 #### Example

-There's no fixed recipe to define what a "repeaded chunk of code is", it really depends on the context.
-For example, even a couple of lines may be worth to be refactored into a function, especially if they involve a fairly complex error handling logic.
+There's no fixed recipe to define what a "repeated chunk of code is", it really depends on the context.
+For example, even a couple of lines may be worth refactoring into a function, especially if they require some fairly complex error-handling logic.

 ```vala
 private async LLDB.Client start_lldb_service (Fruity.LockdownClient lockdown, Cancellable? cancellable)